nonfan/nonfan/README.md

 I don't know what I can do.
 I've been wasting my time and I think it's time for a change.

-- [ ] Master a foreign language (English).
-- [ ] Become an independent developer.
-- [ ] Get involved in the blockchain field and achieve some success.
-- [ ] Become a self-media blogger with millions of fans.

-💬 I'm looking forward to the day it's finished.

 🌱 I’m currently learning JavaScript and TypeScript.

 <!--